 Key to the formation of Biodesign Melbourne was the support from the team at Biodesign Israel, Hebrew University of Jerusalem.
 Professor Chain Lotan and Professor Dan Galai, members of the founding team members at Biodesign Israel, both visited Melbourne in 2016 as guests speakers and provided valuable advice.
 Professor Leon Mann was crucial in developing this relationship.
 We acknowledge support from the Pratt Foundation for sponsoring the Research Leadership Dinners and other activities.
 We thank MBS alumnus Ian Kirk for his gift to support the Biodesign program 2016-2019.
 Professor Jim Frederickson (Deputy Dean) facilitated curriculum development and program launch for the business school.
 Ash Ravikumar (Commercialisation Services Manager, Engineering) led the development of an intellectual property framework for class.

 The initial cohort consisted of 22 students working in 5 teams.

 Here is a summary of the 2016 cohort’s experiences and achievements.

-In 2017 and 2018, Biodesign is being taught by Professors David Grayden and Michael Vitale.
+In 2017 – 2019, the BioDesign course was led by Professors David Grayden and Michael Vitale.